Skip to main content

 Putting a self-hosted service behind Cloudflare's proxy gives you DDoS protection and hides your origin IP, but by default the hostname is still publicly reachable by anyone on the internet.
 Mutual TLS (mTLS) fixes that at the edge: only devices holding a certificate you issued can establish a connection.
 Everything else hits a block page before a single byte reaches your origin.

 This guide walks through the complete configuration: issuing client certificates from Cloudflare's managed CA, writing the WAF rules that enforce them, and optionally adding a Cloudflare Zero Trust Access path for devices that don't carry a cert.
-The example service is a home automation dashboard, but the steps apply to any subdomain you proxy through Cloudflare.
+It also covers the limitations of this approach for native mobile apps and the recommended alternative for managed devices.
+The steps apply to any subdomain you proxy through Cloudflare.

 The Two-Dashboard Problem

-Before touching any settings, understand this: there are two completely separate Cloudflare dashboards with different URLs.
-Almost every mTLS setup I've seen go wrong can be traced back to someone configuring things in the wrong one.
+Before touching any settings, understand this: there are two completely separate Cloudflare dashboards with different URLs, and mTLS settings exist in both of them.
+They are completely different systems with different plan requirements.
+Almost every mTLS setup I've seen go wrong can be traced back to someone configuring things in the wrong one, or finding the Zero Trust version and hitting a plan wall.

 Prerequisites